Project Descriptions

 • Drafting reports that summarize research findings and contributing to engaging outputs.

-•Attending an (almost) weekly seminar with the entire lab cohort
+•Attending a bi-weekly seminar with the entire lab cohort

 Learning Objectives:

-▪ Experience of applying critical-thinking, digital skills, and investigative methodologies to assess the reliability and credibility of online sources and the veracity of online information.
+▪ Experience in applying critical-thinking, digital skills, and investigative methodologies to assess the reliability and credibility of online sources and the veracity of online information.

 ▪ Knowledge and understanding of basic digital, physical and psycho-social security practices that are critical to an online investigation.